ethereum/execution-apis/src/engine/experimental/blob-extension.md

     2. Return `{status: INVALID, latestValidHash: null, validationError: errorMessage | null}` if the expected and the actual arrays don't match.

     This validation **MUST** be instantly run in all cases even during active sync process.

+2. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload is less than the EIP-4844 activation timestamp.

 ### engine_getPayloadV3